altid/altid.github.io/full-tls-setup.md

 *DISCLAIMER* This is an early draft, and has not been fully vetted.
 Use at your own risk.

-Transport Layer Security, or TLS can be used to provide a secure communications channel between Ubqt servers and clients, and is also optional for use in many Ubqt services that connect to internet resources.
+Transport Layer Security, or TLS can be used to provide a secure communications channel between Altid servers and clients, and is also optional for use in many Altid services that connect to internet resources.

 ## Certificates, Keys

-Ubqt uses certificate and key pairs to establish TLS connections.
+Altid uses certificate and key pairs to establish TLS connections.

 In order to connect securely, we need to create a certificate and key on both the server, and the client.